KeenanS04/RecipesAndRatings/README.md

 ### Univariate Analysis
 <iframe src="assets/healthy-nonhealthy-pie.html" width=800 height=600 frameBorder=0></iframe>

 This pie chart shows the distribution of healthy and non healthy recipes in our dataset.
-As you can see there is much greater percentage of non-healhty recipes over healhty recipes.
+As you can see there is much greater percentage of non-healthy recipes over healthy recipes.

 ### Bivariate Analysis
 <iframe src="assets/prep-time-healthy-1.html" width=800 height=600 frameBorder=0></iframe>